-His father Mofuike played for Tonga at the 1987 RWC and his younger brother Isi is also a talented rugby player, who joined Ofa in the Auckland squad for 2015.
+Rugby runs in his family - his father Mofuike played for Tonga at the 1987 RWC and his younger brother Isi joined Ofa in the Auckland squad in 2015.

 v Wales in Dunedin 25 June 2016